Indicia-Team/indicia-docs/administrating/warehouse/importing-uksi.rst

   SELECT INPUT_TAXON_VERSION_KEY, RECOMMENDED_TAXON_VERSION_KEY
   FROM NAMESERVER;

+Now, run query 1 which fixes ORGANISM_MASTER records so they reliably point to an accepted name, never a synonym.

-The next step is to export the query results for each of the 9 queries as a text file.
+The next step is to export the query results for each of the queries from 2 through to 10 as a text file.
 Prepare a folder on your hard disk into which you will export the files (I used ``c:\tmp``).
 These instructions are for Microsoft Access 2007 but the steps should be similar for other versions.
 For each query: